 Inversely, there is a statistical dependence between individuals' level of education and their quality of employment.
-The results from Bogota for 2013 underline the existence of a weak correlation between the quality of employment and the number of years of study, highlighting a limited positive effect of human capital in this labour market.
+Contrary to what can be observed in other areas of the Latin American subcontinent, the results from Bogota for 2013 underline the existence of a weak correlation between the quality of employment and the numbers of years of study, highlighting a limited positive effect of human capital in this particular labor market.
 Specifically, we find that 52% of individuals in the group of poor QoE have a basic level of education while 9% have a university level.
 Conversely, in the high-quality group, they are 34% and 20% respectively (Table 4).